 Let us now look at the queues:

-In this picture you see the value suppress with light blue colour in the queue (the appearance is different, but similar in SP13).
+In this picture you see the value suppress with light blue color in the queue (the appearance is different, but similar in SP13).
 The Mapping Tool chooses the correct context and takes the first value which is not suppress.
 If you have an obligatory field (occurrence 1:n) then you have to assure that there is at least one valid entry in the context.

 The node function createIf